 - Reformed, but Rejected: Discussed.
 When talking about the broken pedestal he now holds for his mother, Steven muses that redemption is different than forgiveness.
 When asked by Catra to elaborate, he explains that while one can definitely work to become a better person, no one is actually obligated to forgive you for everything you've done prior to that; by the same token, people can forgive you even if you think you don't deserve it.Steven: "Redemption is you and forgiveness is them, basically."

 - Riddle for the Ages: Steven unloads several of these about the train, mainly concerning how the train cars move and the general capabilities of the train such as its possible ability to access other planets and dimensions.
-Catra throws in her own guesses after Steven prods her for input, but could care less for the most part.
+Catra throws in her own guesses after Steven prods her for input, but couldn't care less for the most part.

 - The Short War: According to Steven, when he first entered The Chocolate Car, four kinds of chocolate were in a long-standing civil war.
 Steven managed to end the conflict in a week.
 Catra, who herself just came from the middle of a decades-spanning conflict, is incredulous.Catra: "So, yeah.
 How did you end a war in a week?
 Positive energy and the power of friendship?"''